 The formal procedures for the work of the board of directors are to be stipulated by the board.
 These procedures are to be clear and well documented.
+To enable the board to make well-founded decisions, the chief executive officer is to provide it with the necessary background information and documentation for its work, both before and between board meetings.

-- 7.1 The board is to review the relevance and appropriateness of its statutory Rules of Procedure, Instruction to the chief executive officer and Reporting instruction at least once a year. - 7.2 If the board establishes special committees to prepare its decisions on specific issues, its Rules of Procedure are to specify the duties and decision-making powers that the board has delegated to these committees and how the committees are to report to the board.
-Committees are to keep minutes of their meetings and the minutes are to be made available to the board. - 7.3 An audit committee7 is to comprise no fewer than three board members.
+- 7.1 The board is to review the relevance and appropriateness of its statutory Rules of Procedure, Instruction to the Chief Executive Officer and Reporting Instruction at least once a year. - 7.2 If the board establishes special committees to prepare its decisions on specific issues, its Rules of Procedure are to specify the duties and decision-making powers that the board has delegated to these committees and how the committees are to report to the board.
+Committees are to keep minutes of their meetings and the minutes are to be made available to the board.

+An audit committee11 is to comprise no fewer than three board members.
 The majority of the members of the committee are to be independent of the company and its executive management.
-At least one of the committee members who are independent of the company and its executive management is also to be independent of the company's major shareholders8. - 7.4 The board is to ensure that the company has adequate internal controls and formalised routines to ensure that approved principles for financial reporting and
+At least one of the committee members who are independent of the company and its executive management is also to be independent of the company's major shareholders.12

+7.3 The board is responsible for ensuring that the company has good internal controls.